eldiablo116/DockFlareEZ/README.md

     external: true
 ```

+Place new `docker-compose.yml` files under `/opt/containers/` or any directory you wish.

 ---

 ## 🔒 Security Notes

 - SSH is locked to a random high port
-- SSH password login is only enabled if you ask for it
+- Password-based login only (no SSH key support)
-- Let's Encrypt SSL via Cloudflare DNS (no open port 80 required)
+- Cloudflare DNS + Let's Encrypt for SSL — no exposed port 80 required

 ---